eric-s-s/dice-tables/docs/the_dice.rst

 Dice Pools
 ----------

-Dice Pools are collections of a single die.
-They are treated as one giant Die with very funky rolling behavior.
+Dice Pools are a pool of a single die.
+Dice Pool Collections are lightweight wrappers around a DicePool.
+They are a way to extract rolls from a Dice Pool and cast it as a :code:`ProtoDie`.
-They all follow the basic form: :code:`<WhatToSelect>OfDicePool(input_die, pool_size, select)`.
+The collections are treated as one giant Die with very funky rolling behavior.
+They all follow the basic form:
+:code:`<WhatToSelect>OfDicePool(pool=DicePool(input_die, pool_size), select)`.
+:code:`BestOfDicePool(DicePool(Die(6), 4), 3)` means: Make a dice pool of 4D6.
+Roll this
-:code:`BestOfDicePool(Die(6), 4, 3)` means: Roll 4D6 and take the best three results from every roll.
-This object is also an 18-sided "Die"
+and take the best three results from every roll.
+This object is also an 18-sided "Die" that rolls from 3 to 18.

+:code:`DicePools` can be expensive to instantiate, but they are immutable and can be use in several DicePoolCollections which are a lightweight wrapper around the DicePool.

-.. module:: dicetables.bestworstmid
+.. module:: dicetables.dicepool

 .. autoclass:: DicePool
+    :members: die, size, rolls
+    :undoc-members:

+.. module:: dicetables.dicepool_collection

+.. autoclass:: DicePoolCollection
-    :members: get_input_die, get_pool_size, get_select
+    :members: get_pool, get_select
     :undoc-members:

 .. autoclass:: BestOfDicePool